csstools/precss/README.md

 <img align="right" width="150" height="150" src="https://i.imgur.com/eeyEtx2.png" alt="">

-[PreCSS] is a tool that allows you to use preprocessor-like markup in your CSS files.
+[PreCSS] is a tool that allows you to use Sass-like markup in your CSS files.

-The syntax allows you to use variables, mixins, conditionals, and other goodies.
+Enjoy a familiar syntax with variables, mixins, conditionals, and other goodies.

 ### Variables